otrv4/otrv4/otrv4.md

   * If `i % 3 == 0`:

-    * Retrieve the DH key from the received data message and assign it to `their_dh`.
+    * Retrieve the DH key ("Public DH key) from the received data message from the received attached encrypted message, and assign it to `their_dh`.
     * Calculate `k_dh = DH(our_dh.secret, their_dh.public)`.
     * Calculate a `brace_key = KDF_1(k_dh)`.
     * Securely delete `our_dh.secret`.